DavidMercier/NIMS/doc/models.rst

    *Figure 3 : Schematic of the plot to determine the frame compliance.*

-It is advised to perform indentation tests on a variety of standard specimens (fused silica, silicon and sapphire provide a very good range), in order to estimate better the frame compliance.
+It is advised to perform indentation tests on a variety of bulk standard specimens (fused silica, silicon and sapphire provide a very good range), in order to estimate better the frame compliance.

 Moreover, when the sample flexes or has heterogeneities (free edges, interfaces between regions of different properties...), nanoindentation measurements are affected by the structural compliance :math:`C_\text{s}`.
 Then, it is possible to correct experimental data of this artifact by following the experimental approach proposed by [#Jakes_2008]_.